 The comments to the project design have been recorded and provided.
 As all comments have been positive, the project design has not been changed due to stakeholder comments.

 None

-Comments of stakeholders were throughout positive.
+The Comments of the stakeholders were without exception positive.
 The project does comply with the requirements.

 4 COMMENTS BY PARTIES, STAKEHOLDERS AND NGOS